mattsah/beer-recipes/wheats/white-ipas/sv-whitestar-ipa.md

-# Silicon Valley Whitewater IPA
+# Silicon Valley Whitestar IPA

-Whitewater IPA is my first attempt at a white with stronger hop flavor, following the likes of Deschutes Chainbreaker.
+Whitestar IPA is my first attempt at a white with stronger hop flavor, following the likes of Deschutes Chainbreaker.

 ## Ingredients